-If you have too little calcium in your pool and don’t apply calcium chloride, you’ll notice that grout, concrete, and any other surface the water touches that contains calcium begins to deteriorate.
+If you have too little calcium in your pool and don’t apply calcium chloride, you’ll notice that grout, concrete, and any other calcium-containing surfaces the water touches begin to deteriorate.
 That’s because the water is extracting calcium wherever it can find it.

 For that reason, calcium chloride is critical—it literally feeds your water the calcium it lacks.

 Calcium chloride is also vital to pool health because it helps the water stay in balance.
 By having a healthy calcium level, combined with a proper pH, total alkalinity, and total dissolved solids, your pool will be ideal for swimming.